Helen Brotherton (vegetarian)

 Helen Brotherton (15 April 1812 – 16 May 1898), sometimes known as Ellen Brotherton, was an English vegetarianism activist and philanthropist.
-She was known for her dedication to charity and her contributions to the vegetarian movement.
-Brotherton was a member of the Vegetarian Society from its founding and served as vice president.
-She was the daughter of Joseph Brotherton, Salford's first Member of Parliament, and Martha Brotherton (née Harvey), the author of the first vegetarian cookbook, Vegetable Cookery.
+She was a founding member of the Vegetarian Society and later served as one of its vice-presidents.
+Brotherton was the daughter of Joseph Brotherton, Salford's first Member of Parliament, and Martha Brotherton, author of the early vegetarian cookbook Vegetable Cookery.

 Biography

 Early life and family

-Helen Brotherton was born on 15 April 1812, in Salford into a family with strong reformist and vegetarian values.
-She was baptised on 14 May, at the Bible Christian Church on King Street, Salford.
+Helen Brotherton was born on 15 April 1812 in Salford, Lancashire.
+She was baptised on 14 May at the Bible Christian Church on King Street, Salford.

 Her father was Joseph Brotherton (1783–1857), a minister of the Bible Christian Church from 1817 until his death and Salford's first Member of Parliament, serving from 1832 to 1857.
-Her mother, Martha Brotherton (née Harvey; bapt.
-1782–1861), authored the first vegetarian cookbook of the modern era, Vegetable Cookery.
+Her mother, Martha Brotherton (1782–1861), authored Vegetable Cookery, an early vegetarian cookbook.
 She had four siblings.
-Her uncle, William Harvey, and cousin-in-law, James Simpson, were notable advocates in the early days of the Vegetarian Society.
+Her uncle, William Harvey, and cousin-in-law, James Simpson, were also associated with the early Vegetarian Society.

-The Bible Christian Church, founded in 1809 by William Cowherd, preached against eating meat, drinking alcohol, smoking tobacco, and supported pacifism and abolition.
-Her father joined the church and became its minister in 1817.
-Brotherton was raised with these principles, and church members were instrumental in social reform, including founding the Vegetarian Society.

-Activism
+Vegetarianism

-Brotherton was a lifelong vegetarian and one of the earliest members of the Vegetarian Society, which was founded in the mid-19th century.
-She served as a vice-president of the society for approximately 12 years, actively participating in its work and regularly attending its annual meetings.
-Brotherton held a deep commitment to charity and reform throughout her life.
+Brotherton was raised in the Bible Christian Church, whose teaching included abstinence from meat, alcohol, and tobacco.
+She was a lifelong vegetarian and was a founding member of the Vegetarian Society.
+She served as a vice-president of the society for about 12 years and attended its annual meetings.

-Preservation of parents' work
+Family legacy

-Brotherton contributed to her father's legacy by donating items from his collection to the Peel Park Museum and preserving extensive correspondence.
-She also assisted in the production of a sixth edition of her mother's book, Vegetable Cookery.
+Brotherton donated items from her father's collection to the Peel Park Museum and preserved correspondence relating to him.
+She also assisted in the production of a sixth edition of her mother's Vegetable Cookery.

 Later life and death

-In the latter part of her life, Brotherton lived in the Pendleton District of Salford, where she devoted herself to the Bible Christian Church.
+In later life, Brotherton lived in the Pendleton district of Salford and remained associated with the Bible Christian Church.

-Until her later years, Brotherton enjoyed good health and remained actively engaged in charitable and social work.
-She died on 16 May 1898 at the age of 86.
-Brotherton was buried in the family vault in Weaste Cemetery on 18 May, with Rev. J. Clough officiating.
-A memorial service was held for her at the Bible Christian Church in Philadelphia on 22 May.
+Brotherton died on 16 May 1898, aged 86.
+She was buried in the family vault at Weaste Cemetery on 18 May, with Rev. J. Clough officiating.
+A memorial service was held for her at the Philadelphia Bible Christian Church on 22 May.